e-ucm/csharp-tracker/README.md

 #### Tracker Login

-Tracker Login is not really necesary.
+Tracker Login is not really necessary.
 If you are a developer, and you're logged into the Analytics server as a developer, you're going to receive traces either the player has logged or not.
 If you're a teacher, and you want to see traces in your activities, you can configure the activity to allow anonymous users.

 If you are a teacher and you want to use logged students, you have to add the students to the class and then ask them for credentials into your game and log them into the system using `TrackerAsset.Instance.Login(String username, String password)` function.